 When Batman returned from the dead, he took Duke in as his new ward, recognizing the teen's tragedy and capability for heroism.
-He currently holds no codename, but is working with Batman under a new, accelerated training program; lending a hand both from the Cave and in the field.
+Duke eventually took up the codename Signal, working with Batman under a new, accelerated training program; lending a hand both from the Cave and in the field.

 Bat-Cow is a cow that Damian saved from slaughter.
 She occasionally wears a cape.